pttd96/leader-board-architecture/README.md

 ## Components & Responsibilities 🔧

 - **Load Balancer**: Balance request routing.
 Use Weighted round robin.
-We don't use Sticky LB here as we want to keep the server stateless.
-Additionally, providing and trusting session ids can introduce risks of users using tools like Postman to create unauthorized actions to increase score.
+We don't use Sticky LB here as we want to keep the server stateless without session ids.
+Load balancer can also act as the gateway from front-end to back-end with secured connection wrapped in a VPN, which should block external access.
-- **Validator Service**: Authentication, request validation, rate-limiting.
+- **Validator Service**: Authentication and authorization, etiher by in-house validation logic or external third-party ie. ForgeRock.
-- **Kafka**: Ingest scores, basic validation, event publishing
+- **Kafka**: Kafka is to handle high throughput.
+The number of users increases over time which results in thousands or millions of actions per second.
+Kafka can help maintain an async progress, where the Validator can publish the message to Kafka and finish the API process.
+In addition, Kafka brings ordering, idempotency, and deduplication for the messages, ensuring the messages are processed in order and avoiding duplicated user actions.
-- **Score Service**: Aggregate scores, update leaderboards, handle TTLs
+- **Score Service**: Calculate scores base on actions and update to database and cache.
-- **Postgres DB**: Persistent storage for raw scores & snapshots (e.g., PostgreSQL)
+- **Postgres DB**: Persistent storage for raw scores & snapshots (e.g., PostgreSQL).
+It can also act as backup when Score Service instances are down, or source for analysis.
-- **Redis Cache**: Fast reads for leaderboard queries (e.g., Redis sorted sets)
+- **Redis Cache**: Fast reads for leaderboard queries with Redis sorted sets.
+Redis can also be shared among instances of Score Service.

 ## API Spec (for backend team) 🧾

-- `POST /scores`
+- `POST /actions`
-  - Body: `{ "user_id": "string", "score": number, "timestamp": "ISO8601" }`
+  - Body: `{ "user_id": "string", "action": string, "timestamp": "ISO8601", ... }`
   - Response: `201 Created`
-- `GET /leaderboard?period=daily|weekly|all&limit=50`
+- `GET /leaderboard`
-  - Response: `200 OK` with ordered list of `{ user_id, rank, score }`
+  - Response: `200 OK` with ordered list of `{ user_id, score, ... }`

 ## Data Model (suggested)